This tutorial covers:

 Integrating snapshot testing with CircleCI

-For this tutorial, I will lead you through the steps for using CircleCI to execute your snapshot tests.
+For the rest of this tutorial, I will lead you through the steps for using CircleCI to execute your snapshot tests.

 In the root folder of your application, create a .circleci